imgix/imgix-blueprint/README.md

 - Secure URL Token: `FOO123bar`
 - The following imgix parameters: `w=400` and `h=300`

-THe resulting signature should be:
+The resulting signature should be:

 ```
 d687aadb76459935ca2e69afc9d8a9c3